Gambling Disorder Screening Day

 Watch On Demand!

 FREE WEBINAR 2023: A discussion on Problem Gambling and Asian-American communities with guests Harumi Hashimoto, LMHC, ICGC-II, SUDP, Clinical Director of Recovery Services at the Asian Counseling and Referral Service and Frank Song, MS, Graduate Student of Clinical Psychology at the University of Washington.
 Together we’ll explore Gambling Disorder screenings, support, and services on Facebook Live and YouTube.
-(No CEs, no registration required) https://www.evergreencpg.org/video/screening-for-problem-gambling-in-asian-communities/
+(No CEs, no registration required) Watch now.

 Get Ready for Gambling Disorder Screening Day